the buss chimulco 1

 “Decent partials could be from $5,000 to $10,000 but money could be saved by finding a dental college.”
 Gulp.
 We shelved the topic.

-So here I was in a dentist’s chair in Mexico getting a quote.
-He was thorough and whereas while in a dental chair the most you see when looking at the ceiling is a benign picture or scenery I was impressed to be watching a very large flat screen professionally installed in a ceiling cut out with what appeared to be popular Mexican musical groups crooning away with a decent sound system.
+Fast So here I was in a dentist’s chair in Mexico getting a quote.
+He was thorough and whereas while in a dental chair the most you see when looking at the ceiling is a benign picture or scenery I was impressed to be watching a very large flat screen professionally installed in a ceiling cut out with what appeared to be popular Mexican musical groups crooning with a decent sound system to boot.

-It didn’t take long to reach the conclusion with tooth removal and the creation of top and button partials the entire procedure parts and labor would be $30,000 MXN, The Peso is trading at $1 USD = 17.81 MXN as I write this – you can do the math.
+It didn’t take long to reach the conclusion that with removing 4 lower incisors and a couple of rear molars along with the creation of top and button (wired) partials with the entire procedure, parts and labor would be $30,000 MXN, The Peso is trading at $1.00 USD = $17.81 MXN as I write this – you can do the math here.

 I told Dr. Oscar “I need to think about it.”
 Since retirement our income is Social Security and the sum total of 6 – 8 small drop ship orders on WindyCityParrot.com monthly.